 As humans, we have only begun to seriously recognize the risks of endocrine disruptors in the last 20 years.

-According to the Endocrine Society, our multiple endocrine (hormonal) systems, including those involved in fetal development, immune response, reproduction, metabolism, obesity, and brain development, may be targets of EDCs (endocrine disrupting chemicals, or EDCs)."
-PEs have also been associated with epigenetic modification of DNA across generations , affecting children and even grandchildren of those exposed to the initial attack.
+According to the Endocrine Society, our multiple endocrine (hormonal) systems, including those involved in fetal development, immune response, reproduction, metabolism, obesity, and brain development, can be targeted by EDCs (endocrine disruptors).
+PEs have also been associated with epigenetic modification of DNA across generations , affecting the children and even grandchildren of those exposed to the initial attack.

 There are also times in our lives, such as pregnancy and puberty, when the body is more sensitive to hormones and endocrine-disrupting chemicals (because EDCs mimic hormones).